Symmetry, Thermodynamics and Topology in Active Matter: Active Matters!

 The first published use of the term Active Matter appears to be in Ref.~\cite{ramaswamy2006mechanics}.
 Active Membranes appear a little earlier in the physics literature~\cite{prost1996shape,ramaswamy2000nonequilibrium}.
 The term ``active'' in reference to fuel-driven transport across a membrane, against a concentration gradient, is standard in biology~\cite{darnell1990molecular}.
 Active stresses in a fluid medium suffused with sustained energy conversion make their first appearance in Ref~\cite{finlayson1969convective}.
-Today the name active matter refers to any collection of entities that individually consume free energy to generate their own motion and forces~\cite{ramaswamy2010mechanics,marchetti2013hydrodynamics}.
-Through interactions, these ``active particles'' spontaneously organize in emergent large-scale structures with a rich range of materials properties.
-Examples of this behavior abound in the living world~\cite{vicsek2012collective}, from the coordinated motion of cells in wound healing~\cite{Poujade15988}, to bird flocks~\cite{Ballerini1232} and human crowds~\cite{Helbing2000,Bain2019}.